edgio-docs/edgio-docs/guides/applications/v7/security/dashboard.md

         -   **CHAL_STATUS_WRONG_ANSWER:** Indicates that a browser challenge was served because the user was unable to solve the previous browser challenge.
 This status may also be reported when the user agent (e.g., web browser) submits a tampered token.
     -   **Token Validity Duration (tokenDurationSec):** Indicates the number of minutes for which our CDN will serve content to a client that solves a browser challenge without requiring an additional browser challenge.

-### Rate Limit Log Events {/*rate-limit-log-events*/}
+### <a id="rate-limit-log-data" />Rate Limit Log Events {/*rate-limit-log-events*/}

 Select the [Rate Events view](#rate-events-view) and then verify that the **Rate Limiting** tab is selected to filter the **Log Events** section to only display log events for rate limited requests.
-The following summary is provided for each entry:
--   **Timestamp:** Indicates the date and time (UTC) at which the request was screened.
--   **Host:** Identifies the hostname requested by the client.
--   **Action Type:** Indicates the [enforcement action](/applications/security/security_applications#enforcement) that was applied to the request.
--   **Limit Name:** Identifies the rate rule that was violated.

-#### Rate Limit Log Data {/*rate-limit-log-data*/}

-View the following detailed information on an event (i.e., rule violation) by clicking on it:
+View information for a specific violation by clicking on it.
+Log fields are categorized as follows:

 -   **Common Headers:** Provides key request header data.
--   **Other Data:** Describes the request, the security configuration that was violated, and the edge server on which it was processed.
+-   **Other Data:** Describes the request, the security configuration that was violated, the applied [enforcement action (actionType)](/applications/security/security_applications#enforcement), and the edge server on which it was processed.

-### Rate Limit Enforcement Log Events {/*rate-limit-enforcement-log-events*/}
+### <a id="rate-limit-enforcement-log-data" />Rate Limit Enforcement Log Events {/*rate-limit-enforcement-log-events*/}

 Select the [Rate Events view](#rate-events-view) and then select the **Rate Enforcer** tab to filter the **Log Events** section to only display log events for rate limit enforcement events.
-The following summary is provided for each entry:
--   **Timestamp:** Indicates the date and time (UTC) at which your rate limiting policy was enforced.
--   **Limit Name:** Identifies the rate rule that was violated.

-#### Rate Limit Enforcement Log Data {/*rate-limit-enforcement-log-data*/}

 View information on a rate limit enforcement event by clicking on it.
-For example, view the type of enforcement action (i.e., `enforcementEnfType`) that was applied to the rate limited requests and the time period (i.e.,. `enforcementStartTimeMs` and `enforcementDurationSec`) during which it was applied.
+For example, view the type of enforcement action (i.e., `enforcementEnfType`) that was applied to the rate limited requests and the time period (i.e., `enforcementStartTimeMs` and `enforcementDurationSec`) during which it was applied.

+### Client Log Events {/*client-log-events*/}

+Select the [Client Events view](#client-events-view) to filter the **Log Events** section to only display log events for requests that violated your Client-Side Protection policy.

+View the following key event-specific information by clicking on it:

+-   **Blocked Query:** The query string defined within the request for the resource that violated your CSP.
+-   **Blocked URL:** The URL that violated your CSP.
+-   **Disposition:** Indicates how the violation was handled.
+    -   **enforce:** The client blocked a request that violated your production Client-Side Protection policy.
+    -   **report:** The client allowed the request, but reported the violation of your audit Client-Side Protection policy.
+-   **Document Domain:** The domain for the document that attempted to load an external resource that violated your CSP.
+-   **Document Path:** The path for the document that attempted to load an external resource that violated your CSP.
+-   **Effective Directive:** The [CSP directive](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy#directives) that was violated.
+-   **Source File:** The URL for the document that attempted to load an external resource that violated your CSP.
+-   **Status Code:** The status code for the request that violated your CSP.

 ### Sub Event Fields {/*sub-event-fields*/}